hasura/graphql-engine/docs/graphql/manual/schema/relationships/remote-relationships.rst

 .. .. admonition:: Supported from

 ..
-Remote relationships are supported from versions ``v.1.3.0`` and above.
+Remote relationships are supported in versions ``v.1.3.0`` and above.

 Step 1: Add a remote schema
 ---------------------------